 Insufficient disk space

-Ensure that that the management server enough disk space to perform the upgrade.
+Ensure that the management server has enough disk space to perform the upgrade.
 For a successful

 Symantec Endpoint Protection Managerupgrade, free space should be at least three times the size of the database.
 Consult the system requirements for the free space that is required to install the